trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 GPT model doesn't perform arithmetic operations well.
 You might notice that while the expression written is corrected, the computed number is not.

 Try adding the phrase: `Give the expression as answer, not a number` to disable computation.

+You may be interested in [MRKL](../advanced_applications/mrkl.md), the paradigm of combining GPT with external tools like calculators, to solve this problem.
 :::